johannesjh/req2flatpak/docs/source/development.rst

    # follow instructions from https://pre-commit.com/, for example:
    pip install pre-commit  # install pre-commit using pip

-   # to install the pre-commit git hooks in the cloned favagtk repo
+   # to install the pre-commit git hooks in the cloned req2flatpak repo
    pre-commit install  # activates pre-commit in the current git repo

    # to prettify and lint all code